--THINK AHEAD--

 AD VALOREM TAX: This refers to a PERCENTAGE TAX, in which a SPECIFIC FIXED % OF TAX is imposed on the selling price of each unit of a good sold e.g a tax of 2% per pack of cigarettes sold.

-TAX BURDEN: refers to the AMOUNT OF THE TAX PAID.
-It is equal to the PRICE PAID BY THE CONSUMER - THE PRICE RECEIVED BY THE PRODUCER * OUTPUT.
+TAX BURDEN: refers to the TOTAL AMOUNT OF TAX PAID.
+It is equal to the (PRICE PAID BY THE CONSUMER - THE PRICE RECEIVED BY THE PRODUCER) * OUTPUT.

-When demand is inelastic consumers have to accept higher prices as no alternatives exist, as such the rise in price can be passed onto consumers more easily.
+"Not very quickly!"
+When demand is inelastic, consumers have to accept higher prices as no alternatives exist; as such the rise in price can be passed onto consumers more easily.
+Therefore 'consumers absorb MORE of the burden'.